Shivanikanodia/AI-Powered-Intelligent-Recruiter-Assistant/README.md

 ## 🧠 How It Works (High-Level)

-1. Recruiter enters a natural language query
+1. Recruiter enters a natural language query and its converted into embeddings.
-2. Query is converted into embeddings
+2. Query detects right resume sections from governed delta tables
 3. FAISS retrieves semantically similar resume sections
-4. Scores are aggregated at resume level
+4. Scores are aggregated at resume level using top k max pooling.
-5. Feature-based scoring evaluates structured signals
+5. Feature-based scoring evaluates structured hiring signals (skill match, domain mismatch, Experience Alignment etc)
 6. Cross-encoder re-ranks top candidates
-7. System generates controlled explainable summaries
+7. System generates controlled explainable summaries using AI Grounded Prompts

+## 🔄 What Happens During Search

+* Query embedding generation
+* FAISS semantic retrieval
+* Resume-level aggregation
+* Features Computed using metadata from delta tables
+* Cross-encoder re-ranking
+* Controlled LLM summarization

+Built a hybrid system using Sentence-BERT + FAISS for semantic retrieval - and performed section level resume chunking, for effective retrieval and ranking.
+Added structured meta data tables from resume (skills, experience, domain) using NLP to convert unstructured data to structured one - delta lake, normalised using ontology mapping, as resume structure varies and stored each step for lineage tracking.
+Computed hiring signals for decision transparency (skills match %, Seniority alignment, Experience alignment, and domain match).
+Implemented cross-encoder re-ranking using weighted section scores for deep contextual relevance and to improve candidate matching depending on role.
+Used controlled prompting to generate grounded summaries.

 ---